Environmental Management

 To raise employee awareness of environmental issues, in addition to the environmental training held at the beginning of each fiscal year, environmental training is provided through the training for newly hired employees and managers as well as e-learning programs.

-Entry-level training Training for new employees Environmental issues in general, environmental management system (EMS) overview, advantages of environmental activities
+Introductory environmental training Newly hired employees Environmental issues in general, environmental management system (EMS) overview, advantages of environmental activities April 5, 2024 (general course) April 18, 2024 (administrative course)

-Training by level Managerial training Details of the requirements of environmental laws and regulations, and their relation to our businesses
+Training by level Newly appointed managers Requirements of environmental laws and regulations, and their relation to Iwatani’s businesses February 20 and 26, 2025 (both general and administrative courses)

-Unit training Start of the fiscal year environmental, procedures of environmental activities, compliance procedures
+Unit training All members of EMS units environmental, procedures of environmental activities, compliance procedures Provided in August for each unit, in principle

-e-learning As needed Raising awareness and promoting understanding of EMS details
+e-learning All employees in Japan other than corporate officers Raising awareness and promoting understanding of EMS details February 19–March 5, 2025

 Internal Environmental Audits